 Finding Lawyers for Crimes of Selling Drugs in Hillsborough County, FL

 If you have been arrested for possession of a controlled substance with intent to sell, contact an experienced attorney in Tampa, Hillsborough County, FL.
 We aggressively fight the charges at every stage of the case.

 Contact us for a free consultation to discuss the charges pending against you, the potential penalties, and the best defenses to fight the charges aggressively.

-On the jail inquiry detail sheet, related offenses are sometimes listed as “delivery of cocaine,” “delivery of a controlled substances,” or “delivery of a controlled substances within 1,000 feet” of a convenience store, school or church.
+On the jail inquiry detail sheet, related offenses are sometimes listed as “delivery of cocaine,” “delivery of a controlled substance,” or “delivery of a controlled substance within 1,000 feet” of a convenience store, school, or church.